 *Disclosure: This page contains affiliate links that allow me to earn a small commission, that is of no extra cost to you.
 I only share links to other products/services that I think my readers will find useful.

 Kaysha Sahai Reid is the designer of the products you find on this site.
 She spends a bit of each day managing this part-time studio, which originally began with jewelry and has extended to other scopes, including home accessories.
-Yet she also has an enthusiasm for holistic living.
-A certified meditation teacher, Kaysha Sahai fervently sets out to encourage individuals in making moments for themselves, despite their busy or hectic schedules.
-She shares mostly on the significance of stillness and self-care.
+Her blogs include a little home decor, recipes, and while also a certified meditation teacher, she sets out to even encourage making regular moments for ourselves, despite our busy or hectic schedules.